transdigiware/blockchain/howto/ibp-console-smart-contracts-v14.md

 In order to use private data with {{site.data.keyword.blockchainfull_notm}} Platform, the following three conditions must be satisfied:
 1. **Define the private data collection.** A private data collection file can be added to your smart contract.
 Then, at run time, your client application can use private data-specific chaincode APIs to input and retrieve data from the collection.
 For more information about how to use private data collections with your smart contract, see the Fabric SDK tutorial on [Using private data](https://hyperledger.github.io/fabric-sdk-node/release-2.2/tutorial-private-data.html){: external} in the Fabric SDK documentation.

-2. **Install and instantiate the smart contract.** After you define the smart contract private data collection, you need to install the smart contract on the peers that are members of the channel.
+2. **Deploy the smart contract.** After you define the smart contract private data collection, you need to install the smart contract on the peers that are members of the channel.
 When you instantiate the smart contract on the channel by using the console, you need to upload the collection configuration JSON file.
 For more information on how to [create a collection definition JSON file](https://hyperledger.github.io/fabric-sdk-node/release-2.2/tutorial-private-data.html){: external} see the Fabric SDK documentation topic.

   Instead of using the console to install and instantiate your smart contract with a collection config file, you can also use the Fabric SDK.
 Those instructions are also available under [How to use private data](https://hyperledger.github.io/fabric-sdk-node/release-2.2/tutorial-private-data.html){: external} in the Node SDK documentation.